Sunday, November 22, 2015

 Rolling west on I-10, all was well until we neared the Louisiana state line.
 At that point our GPS, piped up with, “The Interstate is closed ahead; we will now detour.”
 There was major road construction on I-10, 17-freaking miles of it, 17-miles of one lane traffic, and the GPS had thankfully heard (from the road conditions radio broadcast) that an accident had brought traffic to a complete and utter standstill for most of those miles.

-We were only delayed about half an hour by the detour onto state highways, and were soon back zooming along on I-12 and headed for Feliciana.
-Still, I couldn’t help wondering whether this year’s Deep South was turning out to be cursed.
+We were only delayed about half an hour by the detour onto state highways and were soon back zooming along on I-12 and headed for Feliciana.
+Still, I couldn’t help wondering whether this year’s Deep South was going to be cursed.

 When we pulled onto the storied observing field (we’ve been at the Feliciana Retreat Center location since 2009), the Sun was already past the Meridian and gear set up needed to proceed on apace.
 What did I set up?
 First of all, my Megrez II APO refractor, Miss Veronica Lodge, on the Celestron VX mount.
-It seemed to me that this night would likely be the best of the four, and I intended to concentrate on DSLR imaging with the refractor.
+It seemed to me that this night would likely be the best of the four, maybe the only imaging worthy night of all four, so I intended to concentrate on picture taking with DSLR and refractor.

 Assuming no one stepped up to the plate with some cash right away, I thought I might even use the C8.
 As above, I came bearing one of Mike Fowler’s (Orange County Telescope) new Revolution video imager kits and I had some hopes of testing it if the weather cooperated.
 The SCT, I thought, would be more suitable for that task than the refractor.